smartdevicelink/sdl_app_library_guides/docs/Frequently Asked Questions/React Native/index.md

 # Can I Integrate SDL into a React Native App?
 SDL does work and can be integrated into a React Native application.

-Please follow [this guide](https://facebook.github.io/react-native/docs/getting-started) for how to create a new React Native application if you need one.
-Also ensure you have followed the [Getting Started](Getting Started/Installation) and have `SmartDeviceLink` installed on the native side.
+Please follow [the React Native Getting Started guide](https://facebook.github.io/react-native/docs/getting-started) for how to create a new React Native application if you need one.
+To install SDL into your React Native app, you will need to follow [the React Native Native Module's guide](https://facebook.github.io/react-native/docs/native-modules-ios) to integrate the SDL library into your application using React Native's Native Modules feature.
+You must make sure you have [Native Modules](https://facebook.github.io/react-native/docs/native-modules-setup) installed as a dependency in order to use 3rd party APIs in a React Native application.
+If this is not done your app will not work with SmartDeviceLink.
+Native API methods are not exposed to JavaScript automatically, this must be done manually by you.
+Then see the [SDL Installation Guide](Getting Started/Installation) for more information on installing SDL's native library.

 To install SDL into your React Native app, you will need to follow [this guide](https://facebook.github.io/react-native/docs/native-modules-ios) to integrate the SDL library into your application using React Native's Native Modules feature.
 You must make sure you have [Native Modules](https://facebook.github.io/react-native/docs/native-modules-setup) installed as a dependency in order to use 3rd party APIs in a React Native application.
 If this is not done your app will not work with SmartDeviceLink.
 Native API methods are not exposed to JavaScript automatically, this must be done manually by you.